hyriver/pygeohydro/CONTRIBUTING.rst

     $ make install
     $ make coverage

-7. If you are making breaking changes make sure to change ``docs/usage.ipynb`` and ``docs/quickguide.ipynb`` notebooks if neccessary.
+8. If you are making breaking changes make sure to reflect them in ``docs/usage.ipynb`` and ``docs/quickguide.ipynb`` notebooks if necessary.

-8. Commit your changes and push your branch to GitHub:
+9. Commit your changes and push your branch to GitHub:

 .. code-block:: console